danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 ```

 <aside class="markdown-aside">
 Since I don't speak Spanish, I used Google Translate to generate the above es.yml file.
-However, please note that literal translations may not always capture the exact idioms or nuances of the language.
+However, please note that literal translations may not capture idioms or nuances of the language.
 </aside>

 **Step 5: Add Language Switcher**